antonmry/dotfiles/private_Documents/shortcuts.md

-cf,                    : Change Forward to and include the comma di”                    : Delete Inside the quotes ya’                    : Yank Around single quotes gi                     : Go to the last place with Insert mode g;                     : go to the last place d/palabro<cr>          : delete until "palabro"
+cf,                    : Change Forward to and include the comma di”                    : Delete Inside the quotes ya’                    : Yank Around single quotes gi                     : Go toethe last place with Insert mode g;                     : go to the last place gU{motion}             : example: gUaw -> word under cursor uppercase d/palabro<cr>          : delete until "palabro"
 %norm A*               : command to per each line (%) execute (norm) A* (add * in the end)